-- The design response at the interface with existing, low scale residential properties. - If roof decks are proposed above the street wall, whether they are set back and are recessive in appearance. - Whether the layout and appearance of areas set aside for vehicular access, loading and unloading and the location of any proposed car parking is practicable, safe and supports a pedestrian-oriented design outcome. - The impact of development on traffic and parking in the nearby area, including on the functionality of laneways and bike lanes. - The impact of vehicular access arrangements on the operation of the tram routes along Victoria Street.
+- The impact of the development on view lines to the Richmond Town Hall and Skipping Girl sign. - The design response at the interface with existing, low scale residential properties. - If roof decks are proposed above the street wall, whether they are set back and are recessive in appearance. - Whether the layout and appearance of areas set aside for vehicular access, loading and unloading and the location of any proposed car parking is practicable, safe and supports a pedestrian-oriented design outcome. - The impact of development on traffic and parking in the nearby area, including on the functionality of laneways. - The impact of vehicular access arrangements on the operation of the tram routes along Victoria Street and Church Street.